RishabhTayal/Unofficial-iTC/README.md

 ![Sad](https://media.giphy.com/media/NTY1kHmcLsCsg/giphy.gif)

 # Contributing
 Want to see something implemented in the app?
 We are always looking for some contributors who can help with some more features.
 Read the [Contribution Guideline](https://github.com/RishabhTayal/ReviewMonitor/blob/master/.github/CONTRIBUTING.md).
-We usually tags issues that are ready to be worked on and easily accessible for new contributors with the [“you can do this” label](https://github.com/RishabhTayal/ReviewMonitor/issues?q=is%3Aopen+is%3Aissue+label%3A%22you+can+do+it%22).
+We usually tags issues that are ready to be worked on and easily accessible for new contributors with the ["you can do this" label](https://github.com/RishabhTayal/ReviewMonitor/issues?q=is%3Aopen+is%3Aissue+label%3A%22you+can+do+it%22).